-Paul Waas is in his ninth year at the helm of the CUA swim and dive teams.
+Paul Waas is in his tenth year at the helm of the CUA swim and dive teams.
 He serves a dual role at Catholic University as the men's and women's swim coach in addition to being the aquatics director.

 Waas has seen his team annually named to the CSCAA Scholar All-American list, and he has been named Landmark Conference Coach of the Year in 2011, 2013, 2014, and 2015.